 How to prevent parvovirus in dogs

 Vaccinating your pet against parvovirus is the only way to protect them from the disease.
+Vaccinations work to trains their immune systems to recognise the viral markers for parvovirus.
 The vaccination is highly effective and very safe.
 Puppies require vaccination based on the following:

 - Initial vaccine at 6 to 8 weeks of age